Interlibrary Loan (ILL) borrows books for you from other libraries outside of UM.

 NOTE: Databases are online indexes to help you locate journal and trade magazine articles searching by topic words, by author, by journal name -- or in some cases, by ticker symbol.

-Many databases allow you to search for a specific company or corporation by the stock market ticker symbol.
-Thus, it may be easier to locate articles about Coca Cola Company by the ticker symbol KO than by the company name.
-This eliminates companies with similar name (such as Coca Cola Bottling Company).
-Not sure what the ticker symbol is?
-Here are links to help.
+Some databases allow you to search for a specific company or corporation by stock market ticker symbol.
+Example: Locate articles about Coca Cola Company by using the ticker symbol KO rather than by the company name, eliminating companies with similar name (such as the many listings for the unrelated Coca Cola Bottling Companies).
+To find ticker symbols --

 What is a Journal Article?